Vikrant446/Chatbot_Multimodal_RAG_CoolingSystem/README.md

 No need to retrain large models
 Works dynamically with updated documents

-5. Reduces Hallucination

-Responses are based on retrieved context → higher accuracy
+5. Reduces Hallucination: Responses are based on retrieved context → higher accuracy
 --------------------------------------------------------------------------------------------------

 ## Expected Outcomes